About our Lead Tucson Flagship Class

 Since 1980, GTL has graduated over 1,000 participants and expanded their leadership pursuits.
-The goals for the class are to help participants step more strongly into leadership roles and become change agents in our community.
-The way we accomplish our goals is to offer a breadth of knowledge on topics of importance to our region and cultivate identifiable leadership competencies.
-One Thursday of each month, the class meets for an issue day which focuses on one specific topic.
+Lead Tucson classes are designed to help participants step more strongly into leadership roles and become change agents in our community.
+We accomplish our goals by offering a breadth of knowledge on topics of importance to our region and cultivate identifiable leadership competencies.
+One Thursday of each month, the class meets for an issue day that focuses on one specific topic.

 Applications Open February 2021.

 Each issue day is designed to engage participants in relevant community and regional issues; connect them with political, community and business leaders; and encourage them to implement a community and individual leadership practice.
 Our curriculum is comprised of expert presentations, group discussions, location tours, field immersion experiences and a class project.
-The leadership competencies cultivated through GTL are: visionary thinking, responsiveness, courage, accountability, innovation, motivation, collaboration, ethics, and influential communication.
+GTL class participants cultivate leadership competencies including: visionary thinking, responsiveness, courage, accountability, innovation, motivation, collaboration, ethics, and influential communication.
 The ten month program is held once a month during work hours from 7:30 am to 4:30 pm.
 Issue day topics include: Government, Education, Economic Development, Arts & Culture, Justice & Public Safety, Healthcare, Border & Immigration, Environment, and Community Issues.
 We wrap up in June with Call to Action Day, where class members synthesize what they have learned and commit to their personal leaderships plans.

 Class Leadership Award